Meri Dulari

 Meri Dulari (میری دلاری, English: My favorite) is a 2013 Pakistani drama serial directed by Amin Iqbal.
-Serial will broadcast on Geo TV from 13 March 2013.
-It is written by Nabeela Abar Raja and production by A & B Entertainment.
+The serial broadcast on Geo TV from 13 March 2013.
+It is written by Nabeela Abar Raja and produced by A & B Entertainment.
 It stars Sami Khan, Yumna Zaidi, Sana Askari and Nazli Nasr.

 Plot

-Abdaar (Yumna Zaidi) is slightly rebellious and initially behaves like a child.
+Abdaar is slightly rebellious and initially behaves like a child.
 She lives with her grandfather and her mother.
-Both mother and daughter are condemned by other family members, who are always finding ways to put blame on them.
-Other family is of Bibijan (Saba Hameed) and her two sons, one is Galib (Taifoor Khan) and the other one is Yawar (Sami Khan).
+The other family members condemn both the mother and daughter, who are always finding ways to blame them.
+Another family is of Bibijan and her two sons, one is Galib (Taifoor Khan), and the other one is Yawar.
 Initially, mischief makers try to defame Abdaar and succeed as her engagement breaks.
 Will the truth reveal itself later on?
-What will be the consequences and everyone's’ reaction?
+What will be the consequences and everyone's reaction?